 We recommend quantitating ChIP DNA with the most sensitive method available, taking into account the low amount of DNA that is often available.
 Fluorescent dye-binding assays such as PicoGreen or Qubit offer high accuracy, assuming precise pipetting.
 The Bioanalyzer and High Sensitivity chips can also give good quantitation, and allow you to check the size and purity of your sample.

 Illumina’s proprietary method ensures ligation of 2 different adapters in the required orientation to opposing ends of a DNA fragment.
 PCR selects for these and finalizes the construct ready for hybridizing onto the flow cell surface.
 Adapter sequences can be determined by sequencing the ligation fragments, but sequence information alone is not sufficient to uncover the method.

 Common controls include no primary antibody or use of normal rabbit IgG in ChIP as a negative control.
-In most cases, if you are studying the same factor in different tissues or cell lines, one control is sufficient.
-More controls will be needed if you are studying multiple factors from the same source.
+In most cases where you are studying the same factor in different tissues or cell lines, one control is sufficient.
+More controls are needed when studying multiple factors from the same source.

 We have seen researchers use either a genomic DNA input control or a mock control with IgG.
 A mock control is typically generated by the following process: After sonication, divide the sample into two equal parts and add the antibody to one part and a mock antibody (normal IgG) or preimmune serum to the other.